AKA: Place-Based Program Development

 When they do exist, resources such as affordable child care, health care, after-school programs, family support programs, job training and employment placement programs, treatment for addictions, and so on, are frequently fragmented and difficult to access.
 The ability to access vital community resources and services may be also be exacerbated by cultural and language barriers.
 Many of the barriers include, but are not limited to, lack of information or lack of awareness of services, fear and mistrust of service providers, self-imposed barriers of pride and denial, transportation, location, child care issues, and cultural relevance.
 The challenge at the community level is to help remove barriers to accessing services, build partnerships to expand services that are lacking, and to involve residents of a community in the process.
 Targeted outreach, culturally responsive programming and adequate transportation services are additional elements for helping residents to access services.

-Coordination of Services from a Neighborhood Base
+Coordination of Services from a Neighborhood Base (Single Point-of-Contact)

 While the concept is not new, in recent years neighborhood-based services has re-emerged as a vital tool for both poverty alleviation and neighborhood revitalization.
 Like service-enriched housing, place-based program designs integrate the resident empowerment process of community development with the individual case management approach of social services.
 This approach can provide low-income neighborhoods a cost-effective way to address barriers to service delivery, provide crisis intervention to those in need, and implement programs that enhance the quality of life for residents, while helping them to attain improved social and/or economic well-being.